-The 8 Best Meats for Weight Loss
+The Best Lean Meats & Fish for Weight Loss

-As plant-based diets start becoming more of a focus, we must not forget the health benefits of meat.
-Lean meats, in particular, are exceptionally appreciated for weight loss, as they are packed with satiating, muscle-building protein while being relatively low in calories.
+Lean varieties and cuts of meat, in particular, are exceptionally appreciated for weight loss, as they are packed with satiating, muscle-building protein while being relatively low in calories.

-8 Healthy Meats for Weight Loss
+8 Healthy Meats to Eat for Weight Loss

 But while chicken may be touted as an ultimate weight loss food, pairing it with rice and broccoli may become monotonous.
 Offer variety in your diet by preparing these 11 different ways to cook and use chicken, including roasted, glazed, marinated, stuffed, and thrown into salads, soups, and stews.

 2. Grassfed Beef

 More specific to grassfed beef, it is leaner and lower in fat and calories compared to grainfed beef.
 Additionally, grassfed beef is richer in omega-3 fatty acids, a type of "good" fat considered to be heart-friendly and essential for brain function.

 3. Ground Turkey

 But really, all turkey is considered lean and nutritious, though be wary of packaged lunchmeats, as they are often loaded with sodium and other undesirable preservatives.

 Bison is measured as an exceptionally lean meat; so lean that it cooks quickly and becomes tough if cooked too long or at too high of a temperature.

 Venison may also have more vitamins and minerals than beef supplies, including iron, vitamin B6, niacin, and riboflavin.

 6. Pork Tenderloin

 However, it is important to beware and moderate the intake of cured variations of pork, including bacon and ham, as they contain nitrate and nitrite preservatives that have been linked to cancer.

 8. Canned Tuna

-Eat tuna straight from the can, top onto sprouted crackers, prepare these easy tuna patties, or mix into a healthified tuna salad.
+Eat tuna straight from the can, top onto sprouted crackers, prepare these easy tuna patties, or mix them into a healthified tuna salad.